YazanTartir/lexical-database/README.md

 Instead of organizing vocabulary around a single language, every entry is organized around language-independent concepts.
 English, Spanish, Arabic, and future languages are linked to these concepts through lexical entries and relationships.

 The primary goal is to create a searchable, extensible database that supports language learning, writing, translation, and vocabulary expansion.
+Here is a visual representation of what this process looks like in practice:

+                Concept
+                   ▲
+                   │
+              belongs_to
+                   │
+                Lexeme
+             ╱   │    ╲
+            ╱    │     ╲
+     WordForm  Root  Relation
+            │          │
+            └────Tag───┘

 ---